Implication of nano-Hertz stochastic gravitational wave background on ultralight axion particles: Introduction

-In this letter, we fit the first observation of the nano-Hertz SGWB with the ultralight axion particles by considering the transition process of the bound state of the axion cloud and Kerr BH, which is ignored in the previous study.
-We introduce the gravitational atom as the new type of interpretation of nano-Hertz SGWB and calculate the GW radiation power from the isolated gravitational atom.
-Further, considering the universal BH population, we give the expected SGWB for the ultralight axion in the mass range $[10^{-21}, 10^{-19}]$ eV, and compare it with the new PTA data and SGWB from super-massive black holes (SMBH) binaries by Bayesian analysis.
+In this article, we fit the first observation of the nano-Hertz SGWB with the ultralight axion particles by considering the transition process of the bound state of the axion cloud and Kerr BH, which is ignored in the previous study.
+We introduce the gravitational atom (GA) as the new type of interpretation of nano-Hertz SGWB and calculate the GW radiation power from the isolated GA.
+Further, considering the cosmic BH population, we give the expected SGWB for the ultralight axion in the mass range of fuzzy DM~\cite{Hu:2000ke,Hui:2016ltb,Drlica-Wagner:2022lbd}, and compare it with the new PTA data and SGWB from super-massive black holes binaries (SMBHBs) by Bayesian analysis.